tdviet/fedcloudclient-old/README.rst

 5. Why there are options for both access token and refresh token?
 Which one should be used?

   Refresh tokens have long lifetime (one year in EGI CheckIn), so they should be securely protected.
-If a refresh token is given (together with client ID and client secret), an access token will be generated on the fly.
+If a refresh token is given as parameter (together with client ID and client secret), an access token will be generated on the fly from the refresh token.

   Access tokens have short lifetime (one hour in EGI CheckIn), so they have lower security constraints.
 However, they have to be refreshed frequently, that may be inconvenient for users.
 In shared environment, e.g. VMs in Cloud, access tokens should be used instead of refreshed tokens.
-In secured environment (private machines), refresh tokens may be permanently specified via environment variables *CHECKIN_REFRESH_TOKEN*, *CHECKIN_CLIENT_ID*, *CHECKIN_CLIENT_SECRET*; so users don't have to specify them at every execution.
+In secured environment (private machines), refresh tokens may be permanently specified via environment variables *CHECKIN_REFRESH_TOKEN*, *CHECKIN_CLIENT_ID*, *CHECKIN_CLIENT_SECRET*; so users don't have to set token as parameter for every execution.